exasol/websocket-api/python/doc/WebsocketAPI.md

 ### ExecutePreparedStatement: Executes a prepared statement

-This command executes a prepared statement, which has already been created.
+This command executes a prepared statement which has already been created.

 Request fields: